dasjar/realworld-dimension-estimator/README.md

   --points 707,1683,2287,1724 \
   --out output/object_measured.jpg
 Expected output
 text
 Copy code
 [✓] fx=3028.73, fy=3024.73, f=3026.73
 [✓] Pixel distance=1580.53px  →  Real length≈358.12 mm
 [i] Saved annotated image → output/object_measured.jpg
-Notes
+Notes:

 Use the same phone camera and zoom (1×) used for calibration.

 𝑍
-Z = distance from the phone’s camera lens to the object plane (measured manually with a ruler or tape; ±1 cm accuracy).
+Z is the distance from the phone’s camera lens to the object plane (measured manually with a ruler or tape; ±1 cm accuracy).

 🌐 Problem 2 — Web Application
 This part is implemented as a pure HTML + JavaScript app, which runs on any OS and browser (desktop or mobile).